hslatman/awesome-threat-intelligence/README.md

             <a href="https://www.threatconnect.com/wp-content/uploads/ThreatConnect-The-Diamond-Model-of-Intrusion-Analysis.pdf" target="_blank">The Diamond Model of Intrusion Analysis</a>
         </td>
         <td>
             This paper presents the Diamond Model, a cognitive framework and analytic instrument to support and improve intrusion analysis.
-Supporint increased measurability, testability and repeatability in intrusion analysis in order to attain higher effectivity, efficiency and accuracy in defeating adversaries is one of its main contributions.
+Supporing increased measurability, testability and repeatability in intrusion analysis in order to attain higher effectivity, efficiency and accuracy in defeating adversaries is one of its main contributions.
         </td>
     </tr>